elsevierlabs-os/soda/docs/installation.md

 ### Hardware and OS

-The Hardware used for a single SoDA server box is a AWS EC2 r3.large instance (15.5GB RAM, 32 GB SSD, 2vCPU).
-In addition, we have an additional 25GB SSD disk to hold the index and software.
+The Hardware used for a single SoDA server box is a AWS EC2 m5.xlarge instance (16 GB RAM, 60 GB SSD, 4vCPU).
+Optionally, you can also select a different class of machine that has similar RAM and CPU, and attach EBS storage as described in [Making an Amazon EBS Volume Available for Use](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html).
 We use Ubuntu Server 16.04, please make the necessary mental adjustments for other Linux flavors such as Amazon Linux.

 The following ports need to be open on the server.